A Travel Price Comparison for Families, Couples, and Backpackers Cuenca vs. Cochabamba for Vacations, Tours, and Honeymoons

 Which is Bigger, Cuenca or Cochabamba?

-Cochabamba is bigger, and its population is about 3.3 times larger than the population of Cuenca.
-When comparing the population of Cuenca vs. Cochabamba, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
-So, always research the type of place that you want to visit and the activities that interest you.
+Cochabamba has a larger population, and is about 3 times larger than the population of Cuenca.
+When comparing the sizes of Cuenca and Cochabamba, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
+So, always research the type of place that you want to visit along with the activities and attractions that interest you.